aryankale14/OverComplicateIt/README.md

 To prevent CORS issues without hardcoding the absolute backend URL inside the React components, Vite `proxy` is configured in `vite.config.ts`.
 All frontend calls to `/api/...` are automatically proxied to the FastAPI server running on `localhost:8000`.

 ## Disclaimer
 *This project is a parody tool.
 Please do not use it for actual career advice.
-Or do, and see what happens.*
+Or do, and see what happens 🙃*